skaji/Pod-Perl6doc/README.md

 Copyright 2015 Shoichi Kaji <skaji@cpan.org>

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.

+This module bundles a tweak version of Pod::To::Text which is a part of rakudo. rakudo license is The Artistic License 2.0.
+See [https://github.com/rakudo/rakudo](https://github.com/rakudo/rakudo) for further information.